ranranrunforit/Agents/deep_research/README.md

-This project develops an application that automates the process of conducting in-depth web research and generating detailed reports, with an option to email the final output.
+This project develops an application that automates the process of conducting in-depth web research, generating detailed reports, and emailing the final output.
 The multi-agent system is built using an agentic framework powered by Google's Gemini models and orchestrated by a `ResearchManager` class.

 Key components and their functionalities include: